jihwankimqd/Stock_Analysis/readme.md

     holidays had been forward filled, and therefore carry the same value as the nearest last valid value.

 # Motivation
-    In the recent months, I made over 50% of my initial amount by trading stocks over a short period of time.
+    In the recent months, I made over 50% returns by trading stocks.
 Therefore, I wanted to apply my ad-hoc logic to a systematic/reproducible system, hence this project.

 # Method
     The stock data for SK Innovation (096770) was scraped using BeautifulSoup from Naver Finance.
 The data